Classifications of Hiking Routes

 - Narrow and often steep routes

-- Sure-footedness and a head for heights are required
+- Sure-footedness and a head for heights required

 - Trail width, gradient ratios, danger of falls